 3. Visit the Galway Cathedral

-While many of Europe’s cathedrals date back to the Middle Ages, this cathedral has only been around since the 1960s, making it one of the newest of Europe’s great stone cathedrals.
+While many of Europe’s cathedrals date back to the Middle Ages, this cathedral has only been around since the 1960s, making it one of the newest of Europe’s notable stone cathedrals.
 The massive dome reaches a height of 44 meters (145 feet) and is one of the most stunning buildings in the city and an iconic addition to the skyline.
 It’s built of Galway limestone rather than concrete and, instead of the typical altars and stained-glass windows, you’ll find colorful modern mosaics.
-Admission is free, with a suggested donation of 2 EUR.
+Admission is free, with a suggested donation of 3 EUR.

 4. Visit the Aran Islands

 Take a ferry to this group of three islands that lie off the coast.
 Only about 1,300 people call the Aran Islands home, and most of them still speak Gaelic, the original language in Ireland.
 It is known as a place of serenity, spirituality, and rejuvenation which has attracted artists from around the world.
 Rent a bicycle or walk along the craggy walking trails and between historic ruins like the Bronze Age ringfort of Dun Aengus which dates back to the 15th century.
-This is a full-day activity with ferry tickets costing 30 EUR.
+This is a full-day activity with one-way ferry tickets costing 35 EUR.

 5. Tour the Kilmacduagh Monastery

 These abbey ruins in the nearby small town of Gort belong to a 7th-century monastery.
 Sometimes referred to as the Seven Churches, Saint Colman mac Duagh was believed to have established the original monastery after being gifted the land by King Guaire Aidne mac Colmain.
-The monastery became increasingly well known during medieval times, and in the 12th century, it became a bishop’s seat.
+The monastery became increasingly well-known during medieval times, and in the 12th century, it became a bishop’s seat.
 It was finally ruined after multiple attacks and raids by William de Burgh in the 13th century.
 The round tower is the most impressive ruin and was painstakingly repaired in the late 1800s.
 It’s 34.5 meters (113 feet) and is the tallest in Ireland.
 It has only one doorway, which is 7 meters (23 feet) above the ground.
 Nobody knows for certain what it was for, but it may have been a bell tower or defensive structure.

 Other Things to See and Do in Galway